 POLICY

-The purpose of this policy is to establish guidelines for the secure disposal of electronic media containing ePHI
+The purpose of this policy is to establish guidelines for the secure disposal of electronic media containing ePHI.

 PURPOSE

-The purpose of this policy is to establish guidelines for the secure disposal of electronic media containing EPHI.
+The purpose of this policy is to establish guidelines for the secure disposal of electronic media containing ePHI.

-This policy outlines the policy and procedures that govern the receipt and removal of hardware and electronic media that contain EPHI into and out of a facility and the movement of such items within the facility.
+This policy outlines the policy and procedures that govern the receipt and removal of hardware and electronic media that contain ePHI into and out of a facility and the movement of such items within the facility.

 REFERENCES/CROSS REFERENCES